 Lent is upon us.
 Ash Wednesday marks the entrance into a season punctuated with life and death: the life of Christ across 33 stunning earth years, Holy Week’s heftiness, the suffering road to the cross, and His grace-offered death.
 Lent leads us along the road of our own need for self-examination, confession, and repentance.
-Here exists space to be present to our interior heart work as we travel along a season meant to contemplating the life of Christ over 40 days plus Sundays, symbolic of His 40 days in the desert.
+Here exists space to be present to our interior heart work as we travel along a season meant for contemplating the life of Christ over 40 days plus Sundays, symbolic of His 40 days in the desert.

 From the fast of Lent, we turn the corner to the feast of Easter: the wondrousness of His resurrected life whereby we who meet Him at the cross in repentance can then meet Him again at the empty tomb.

 But what are we invited to do in this Lenten time?
 How do we enter it to prepare for Easter?

 As Jesus fasted from food in order to fasten Himself deeper to God, He prayed in the desert.
 Temptation roared across various arenas, and Jesus was tempted to eat of the things that we each might hunger for in our own lives.

 There in the desert, Jesus was tempted by the same things that tempt us.
 The questions He confronted are the same for us:

 —Will we shortcut God in order to serve ourselves, our own little demanding god?

 —Will we be swayed by the pull of power and pleasure for ourselves, making ourselves, another person, or another thing a little idol, a little god?

 —Will we let God be God and follow Him alone?

 Several spiritual disciplines co-mingle at Lent: fasting, prayer, and meditation.
 As I examine my heart and make my confessions to God, fasting leads me to where I am fastened too tightly to food or another habit.